South Texas Health System History

 McAllen Medical Center and Beyond

-McAllen Medical Center is home to the Valley's first neonatal intensive care unit and neonatal surgery center.
+South Texas Health System McAllen is home to the Valley's first neonatal intensive care unit and neonatal surgery center.
 It is the designated Level III Trauma Center for Hildago County.
 Through its affiliation with the McAllen Family Medicine Residency Program, the hospital continues its commitment to training and keeping doctors in South Texas.

 McAllen Heart Hospital opened on January 15, 1996 as a specialty care facility dedicated to the diagnosis and treatment of heart disease.
 The 60-bed hospital provides comprehensive inpatient and outpatient cardiac care and a 24-hour Emergency Center.
 McAllen Heart Hospital was designed to provide an excellent and efficient setting for the diagnosis and treatment of cardiovascular disease.
 McAllen Heart Hospital was purchased from MedCath Corporation in January 2001 by Universal Health Services, Inc. (UHS), and it continues to operate as specialty hospital focused on cardiac care.
-McAllen Heart Hospital is the first freestanding cardiology and cardiovascular hospital in the nation, and continues to receive national accolades for outstanding care.
+It is now called South Texas Health System Heart, and it is the first freestanding cardiology and cardiovascular hospital in the nation, and continues to receive national accolades for outstanding care.

 Edinburg: From Homes to a Medical Hub